CounterpartyXCP/Documentation/Installation/windows.md

 Both Python and Counterparty code can be installed by non-admin users:

 * Python 3.5 will be installed to C:\Users\USER\AppData\Roaming\Python\Python35\
-* Counterparty scripts will be installed in the Scripts subdirectory (example: `pip3 install --user counterparty-lib`).
+* Counterparty executables will be installed to the Scripts subdirectory (example: `pip3 install --user counterparty-lib`).

 # Counterparty “Federated Node” on Windows